King of Oil – America’s Richest Man — Ever

 His fortune was mainly used to create the modern systematic approach of targeted philanthropy.
-His foundations pioneered the development of medical research and were instrumental in the near-eradication of hookworm and yellow fever in the United States.
+Rockefeller’s foundations pioneered the development of medical research and were instrumental in the near-eradication of hookworm and yellow fever in the United States.

 Rockefeller was a devout Northern Baptist and supported many church-based institutions.
 Rockefeller adhered to total abstinence from alcohol and tobacco throughout his life.
 A faithful congregant of the Erie Street Baptist Mission Church, he taught Sunday school, and served as a trustee, clerk and occasional janitor.
 Religion was a guiding force throughout his life and Rockefeller believed it to be the source of his success.
-Rockefeller also was considered a supporter of capitalism based on a perspective of social Darwinism and was quoted often as saying: “The growth of a large business is merely a survival of the fittest.”
+He also was considered a supporter of capitalism based on a perspective of social Darwinism and was quoted often as saying: “The growth of a large business is merely a survival of the fittest.”

 Rockefeller often offered his shares as payment for a business, and quite a few of whom became very wealthy as managers as well as owners in Standard Oil.
 They include politicians and writers, some of whom served Rockefeller’s interests, and some of whom built their careers by fighting Rockefeller and the “robber barons”.

-By the time of his death in 1937, Rockefeller’s remaining fortune, largely tied up in permanent family trusts, was estimated at $1.4 billion, while the total national GDP was $92 billion.
+By the time of his death in 1937, Rockefeller’s remaining fortune, largely tied up in permanent family trusts, was estimated at $1.4 billion, while the total national GDP (Gross Domestic Product) was $92 billion.
 According to some methods of wealth calculation, Rockefeller’s net worth over the last decades of his life would easily place him as the wealthiest known person in recent history.
 As a percentage of the United States’ GDP, no other American fortune — including those of Bill Gates, Jeff Bezos, Warren Buffett, or Sam Walton — would even come close.

 At age 86, Rockefeller penned the following words to sum up his life: